 Yes, you should.

-Voiceflow is perfect for any business looking to add an AI chatbot to their website.
+Voiceflow is perfect for any business looking to add an AI chatbot to their website or phone number.
 It offers the flexibility of creating custom chatbot flows, as well as doing it using the power of AI.

-Voiceflow has a really good free plan and the first paid plan starting at $50/month.
+Voiceflow has a free plan for testing the platform, and the first paid plan starting at $60/month.

 When considering Voiceflow as your chatbot platform, you should also take these drawbacks into account: